-- 1 ⁄4 teaspoon celery seeds
+- 1/4 teaspoon celery seeds

-- 1 ⁄4 teaspoon chile flakes
+- 1/4 teaspoon chile flakes

-- 1 ⁄4 teaspoon whole allspice
+- 1/4 teaspoon whole allspice

-- 2 pounds tomatoes , roughly chopped
+- 2 pounds Roma (or Plum) tomatoes roughly chopped

-- 1 1 ⁄2 teaspoon kosher salt
+- 1 1/2 teaspoon kosher salt

-- 1 ⁄2 cup white vinegar
+- 1/2 cup apple cider vinegar

 - 5 tablespoons light brown sugar

-- 1 yellow onion , chopped
+- 1 yellow onion peeled and chopped

-- 1 Anaheim chile , deseeded and chopped
+- 1 Anaheim chile deseeded and chopped

 - Kitchen twine

 - Place the cloves, bay leaf, cinnamon stick, celery seeds, chile flakes, and allspice in the middle of the cheesecloth.
 Fold closed and secure with a length of kitchen twine.

-Cook over medium-low heat for an additional 20-30 minutes until thickened to your preference.
+- Cook over medium-low heat for an additional 20-30 minutes until thickened to your preference.

 - Store in a sealed glass container in the refrigerator for up to 3 weeks.